rooklift/nibbler/README.md

 # Nibbler

 *Nibbler* is a work in progress, but is intended to be like [Lizzie](https://github.com/featurecat/lizzie), but for [Leela Chess Zero](https://github.com/LeelaChessZero/lc0).
-Basic functionality does work.
-You can now load FEN positions via the FEN box, and very basic PGN files via the Open command.
+You can now load FEN positions via the FEN box, and most valid PGN files via the Open command.

 ![Screenshot](https://user-images.githubusercontent.com/16438795/58752417-637bb500-84a6-11e9-8cae-5acb51b1a98c.png)